curt-29/demoApp/README.md

 ## Notes

-When reaching the back half of the applcitation, I encountered an exception that would terminate the program.
+When reaching the back half of the application, I encountered an exception that would terminate the program.
 I used stackOverflow solve this issue, which stemmed from me not reapplying the outlets when I was correcting errors that I had made when naming them.[This is the thread that I found that solved my issue.](https://stackoverflow.com/questions/26442414/libcabi-dylib-terminating-with-uncaught-exception-of-type-nsexception-lldb)